 The Company periodically enters into various commodity hedging instruments to mitigate a portion of the effect of oil and natural gas price fluctuations.
-The Company classifies the fair value amounts of commodity derivative assets and liabilities as current or noncurrent commodity derivative liabilities, whichever the case may be.
+The Company classifies the fair value amounts of commodity derivative assets and liabilities as current or noncurrent commodity derivative assets or current or noncurrent commodity derivative liabilities, whichever the case may be.